 Finally, three additional ANOVAs were performed to establish the independence of the manipulations.
 In the first ANOVA, “Representative is Sophisticated” was used as the dependent variable.
 This analysis revealed that subjects exposed to the “customer fault” and “firm fault” scenarios did not differ in their perception of the employee’s level of sophistication ( MCustomer’s Fault = 4.28 vs. MFirm’s Faul = 3.94, p> .10).

 Two additional ANOVAs were performed using “Responsibility for Failure” as the dependent variables (one of the dependent variables measured whether the service failure was the customer’s fault while the other measured whether it was the firm’s fault).
 This analysis revealed that subjects in the aligned and unaligned conditions did not differ in their evaluation of who was responsible for the service failure (p>.10).
 Specifically, those in the aligned and unaligned conditions had statistically equivalent perceptions regarding whether the service failure was the customer’s fault (MAligned = 3.86 vs. MUnaligned = 3.84) or the firm’s fault (MAligned = 3.90 vs. MUnaligned = 3.72).
-The lack of statistical significance in these results supports the design of the study, as it demonstrates there is no confound in the manipulations.
+The lack of statistical significance in these results supports the design of the study as it demonstrates there is no confound in the manipulations.
 That is, the fault of failure manipulation does not have an effect on perception of representative sophistication and the alignment manipulation does not have an effect on subject’s perception of who was responsible for the service failure.

 Impact of Employee Alignment on Purchase Intentions (Test of H1)